Farnoush80/Changing-American-Diet-Banana-/README.md

 3-	Data visualization.

-4-	Modelling Gradient boost and visualization the result.
+4-	Modelling Gradient boost and visualizating the result.

 # Conclusion